Magic Lantern Video & Book Store

 "Hollywood Commandoes" [AMC tv special May 1997]

-video/DVD not available; full credits from IMDb
+video/DVD not available • full credits from IMDb

-"Why We Fight" Series [1943-45]
+"Why We Fight" documentary series [1943-45]

-Why We Fight series Produced for showing to new recruits and also released to theaters.
-Produced & co-directed by Frank Capra [1897-1991] and co-directed by Anatole Litvak [1902-74] & Anthony Veiller [1903-65] for the U.S. Army Signal Corps;; listed in National Film Registry (2000)
+Produced & co-directed by Frank Capra [1897-1991] and co-directed by Anatole Litvak [1902-74] & Anthony Veiller [1903-65] for the U.S. Army Signal Corps; the "Prelude To War" segment won a Best Documentary Oscar for the U.S. Army; listed in National Film Registry (2000)

-Goodtimes DVD boxed set [3/2001] 4 disks for $13.99
+Goodtimes DVD boxed set [3/2001] 4 disks - out of prodn/used

 Rhino b&w VHS boxed set [8/98] 7 tapes for $37.98